himalayabatra/MovieFlex/README.md

 ### Requirement 5: Display Top movies and tv shows list
 **Scenario** \
-As a user interested in knowing current top trending movies, web series or TV shows. \
+As a user interested in knowing current top trending movies, web series or TV shows\
-I want to be able to fetch the list of current top 250 movies, web series or TV shows with their respective details.
+I want to be able to fetch the list of current top 250 movies, web series or TV shows with their respective details

 **Dependencies** \
 Movies & tv shows search data available & accessible

 **Examples** \
 1.1 \
-**Given** a data source of movies & tv shows is available \
+**Given** a data source of movies & tv shows is available

-**When** I click on “Top 250 Movies” CTA in top navigation bar \
+**When** I click on “Top 250 Movies” CTA in top navigation bar

 **Then** I should receive list of 250 movies with the following attributes (sample one movie attributes are shown below) \
       "Rank": "1", \
       "Title": "The Shawshank Redemption", \